TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 ## Must meet **ONE** of the following conditions:

 {{< accordion title="Previously or currently holding a position in a foreign state or in the ROC with a most recent monthly salary of at least NT$160,000." suffix="1." bottomless="true" >}}

--   Documents verifying salary or income tax payment relating to employment at an economic company or in an economic field. (please provide ONE of the following).
+* Documents verifying salary or income tax payment relating to employment at an economic company or in an economic field. (please provide ONE of the following).

-    -   A tax statement and/or salary statements from your employer to prove your salary was above 160,000NT (eg Australia PAYG payment summary, Canada T4, Israel 106 form, Russia 2-NDFL, Poland PIT-11, UK P60, US W-2)
+  * A tax statement and/or salary statements from your employer to prove your salary was above 160,000NT (eg Australia PAYG payment summary, Canada T4, Israel 106 form, Russia 2-NDFL, Poland PIT-11, UK P60, US W-2)
-    -   The employment contract of intended future employment in the ROC.
+  * The employment contract of intended future employment in the ROC.
--   Personal curriculum vitae and document verifying domestic or foreign service relating to employment at an economic company or in an economic field.
+* Personal curriculum vitae and document verifying domestic or foreign service relating to employment at an economic company or in an economic field. **Documents should include the stamp, seal, or signature of (the representative of) the entity by which the paper was issued.**
 {{< /accordion >}}

 {{< accordion title="Those who have held the position of operations, technical or marketing executive at an R&D center, operations headquarters or transnational corporation established in Taiwan." suffix="2." bottomless="true" >}}